 Is Physical Therapy for Me?
-Why are People referred to Physical Therapy in Tucson?
+Why are People referred to Physical Therapy in Tucson and Oro Valley?

 Physical Therapists are professionals who understand movement and function.
-ProActive Physical Therapy in Tucson is skilled at assessing and managing a range of conditions including:
+ProActive Physical Therapy in Tucson and Oro Valley is skilled at assessing and managing a range of conditions including:

 - Physical conditions such as back pain, arthritis and repetitive strain injury